When is a car considered totaled?

 What happens if my car is totaled in an accident?

 If you're involved in a car accident, there are a few basic steps to follow before and after your vehicle is considered totaled:

-To determine your car's worth (the "actual cash value" in insurance terms) at the time of the accident, insurers typically use a number of factors to figure your car's actual cash value including its age, condition, mileage and resale value, plus the selling price of similar vehicles in your area.
+To determine your car's worth (the "actual cash value" in insurance terms) at the time of the accident, insurers typically use a number of factors to figure your car's actual cash value, including its age, condition, mileage and resale value, in addition to the selling price of similar vehicles in your area.

 Do I still have to pay a loan on a totaled car?

 If you're financing a car that's been totaled, your insurance company will likely make the claim check payable to both you and your lender, which means you'll have to come to an agreement with your lender on how to release that money, the Insurance Information Institute (III) says.
 Typically, the lender will be reimbursed first, with any remaining money then being paid to you.